The 7 Best National Down Payment Assistance Programs for Buyers

 What’s the deal with qualifying lenders?

-Here’s the thing: Not every lender works with DPA programs, and the funding schedules can be opaque.
-That’s where you need to rely on your experienced real estate team.
+Here’s the thing: Not every lender works with DPA programs, and funding timelines aren’t always clear.
+That’s why having an experienced real estate agent in your corner can make the process a lot easier.

 “Most people don’t understand that not every lender can do every program,” Paris explains.
 “A lender is not Walmart.
 They don’t have access to every single thing that’s available under the sun.”